Polymer/koa-node-resolve/README.md

 ### Options

- - `root` the on-disk directory that maps to the served root URL, used to resolve module specifiers in filesystem.
+ - `root` the on-disk directory that maps to the served root URL, used to resolve module specifiers on the filesystem.
 In most cases this should match the root directory configured in your downstream static file server middleware.
  - `logger` an alternative logger to use (`console` is the default).
+The logger will receive `error()` to record exceptions during parsing/transforming of JavaScript modules, `warn()` when a specifier is unresolvable, `info()` to summarize transformations, `debug()` to report all resolutions.
  - `htmlParser` function to convert HTML source to a `Parse5.DefaultTreeNode`.
 The default implementation is equivalent to:
     ```js
     const { parse } = require('parse5');